teracow/googliser/README.md

 2. A sub-directory with the name of this search-phrase is created below the current directory.

-3. [Google Images](https://www.google.com.au/imghp?hl=en) is queried and the results saved.
+3. [Google Images](https://www.google.com/imghp?hl=en) is queried and the results saved.

 4. The results are parsed and all image links are extracted and saved to a URL list file.
 Any links for **YouTube** and **Vimeo** are removed.

 5. The script iterates through this URL list and downloads the first [**n**]umber of available images.
 Up to **1,000** images can be requested.
-Up to 40 images can be downloaded concurrently.
+Up to 40 images can be downloaded at the same time.
 If an image is unavailable, it's skipped and downloading continues until the required number of images have been downloaded or the download failure-limit is reached.

 6. Lastly, a thumbnail gallery image is built using ImageMagick's [montage](http://www.imagemagick.org) into a [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) file (like those shown below).